moaiplayer/S.T.I.N.G-Web-Project-V1/README.md

 The only reason I created these websites is because I love this game, and I did so in the hope that I might be able to contribute something to it.
 If the code not working or if it doesn't fit the lore of the Blackout: Revival i am sorry.
 In the future i will improve the website and I'll make sure it fits with the Blackout: Revival's lore.

+Edit: I will be not be improving this project anymore i have other things to work on